 - 4Preschooler (3 - 5 years)

-- Ensure that your preschooler sleep in the same room every night.
-This allows for consistency in discipline.
+- Ensure that your preschooler sleeps in the same room every night.
+This consistency is crucial for a life-time of good sleeping patterns.Image:Christinedelacruz Preschooler and Clock 95.jpg|center|228px]]

 - 3Provide an environment that is conducive to sleep.Decorate their sleeping area so that they feel motivated to go there.
-Play music that they enjoy.
+Play music they enjoy.
 Surround them with books that they can read until they feel sleepy.

 - 4Supply them with food that helps in making them fall asleep.Milk is the easiest option.
 A glass of warm milk will immediately soothe your child's senses and make them feel sleepy.

 - 5Avoid imposing a punishment in case your child misses the schedule.The feeling of fear alone will immediately affect a child's ability to sleep.
-Also, as this entire process involves a lot of conditioning, you don't want your child, in any way, to be associating sleep to punishment, whether directly or indirectly.
+Also, as this entire process involves a lot of conditioning, you don't want your child, in any way, to be associating sleep with punishment, whether directly or indirectly.

-- 6Establish a sleep pattern for your child.
-For example, make sure that dinner every night should be exactly scheduled 6 pm.
-Then, after the meal, around 6:30 to 6:45 pm, make the child have his wash up or quick shower; slip him into his pajamas or any other comfortable sleepwear, then set him up on the bed for his bedtime story, and his prayers.
-Then, exactly 8 pm, lights off (except maybe dim light from a lamp, depending on the character of the child about darkness), kiss him good night, and tuck him in.
-In this way, 8 pm would be an ideal sleep time for your child when he gets used to it up to adulthood.
+- 6Make bedtime a ritual.Establish a sleep pattern for your child.
+For example, make sure that dinner every night will be scheduled for 6 pm.
+Then, after the meal, around 6:30 to 6:45 pm, have the child have his wash up or quick shower; slip him into his pajamas or any other comfortable sleepwear, then set him up on the bed for his bedtime story, and his prayers, if applicable.
+At exactly 8 pm, lights out (except maybe dim light from a lamp, depending on your child's response to darkness).
+Kiss him good night, and tuck him in.
+8 pm would be an ideal sleep time for your child when he gets used to it.